lobre/shaka34/README.md

 ## Introduction

 There are various sizes of ergonomic keyboards.
 34-key has become a good reference to have a small enough keyboard while maintaining good ergonomics.
-However, as not all keys fit on the board, some choices have to be made, and some technics should be used to activate keys that don't have a reserved physical key.
+However, as not all keys fit on the board, some choices have to be made, and some techniques should be used to activate keys that don't have a reserved physical key.
 Shaka34 is a layout that is compatible with those 34-key keyboards.
 There are plenty of other layouts out there, but this one aims to avoid complicated techniques such as [home row mods](https://precondition.github.io/home-row-mods), combos, or tap dance.
 Those work for a lot of people, but the learning curve can be steep and the mental representation of the keyboard can become tricky.

 For shaka34, only those 4 mechanisms are used:

-1. Layer shifts: key that will switch to another layer while being held (such as `shift`, `ctrl`, `alt` modifiers),
+1. **Layer shifts**: key that will switch to another layer while being held (such as `shift`, `ctrl`, `alt` modifiers),
-2. Layer locks: key that will lock the keyboard to another layer as soon as tapped (such as `capslock`),
+2. **Layer locks**: key that will lock the keyboard to another layer as soon as tapped (such as `capslock`),
-3. OneShots: key that needs to be tapped once, and that will switch to another layer only for the next keypress.
+3. **OneShots**: key that needs to be tapped once, and that will switch to another layer only for the next keypress.
-4. Double-tap: key that needs to be tapped twice to lock the keyboard to another layer.
+4. **Double-tap**: key that needs to be tapped twice to lock the keyboard to another layer.

 The double-tap is only used once in the layout and for a really specific unfrequent behavior.